Best Hiking Shoes for Women of 2024

 The Topo Ultraventure 3s have quickly become a favorite hiking shoe for our team because they’re lightweight, highly breathable, and they have excellent grip on a variety of terrain types.

-The uppers are flexible, light, and airy, so they’ll keep your feet feeling cool and unrestricted on long hiking days.
+The uppers are flexible, light, and airy, so they’ll keep your feet cool and unrestricted on long hiking days.
 However, we’ve found that the taller stack height (a 5mm increase over the Ultraventure 2s) feels a bit unstable on tricky terrain.
 That said, the Ultraventures are plenty comfortable and secure for putting up big miles on established paths that don’t include sloped rock traverses or scrambling.

 Stock image of women's Saucony Peregrine 14